 STEP ONE: Place mint leaves in the bottom of a cocktail shaker.
 Gently muddle to release the flavor.

-PRO TIP: Muddling is a technique to gently mash herbs or fruit to release their juices.
+Muddling is a technique where you gently mash herbs or fruit to release their juices.
 This helps the flavors to bind with the alcohol better than simply using them whole.
 You can use a cocktail muddler or a wooden spoon to make the muddled mint.

 STEP TWO: Pour gin, simple syrup, and mango into the shaker.